doubt72/Sokudoku/README.md

 track of how fast you do it, and optionally feeds you the characters you have the most trouble with.
 Lather, rinse, repeat.
 Fairly simple, really.

+## How Do I Build It?

+Pop it into XCode, build it.
+I suppose at some point I'll have an .app or .dmg or some shiznit you can grab.
+Like, maybe after I actually write the damned thing.

 ## License